yuvalmGS/gigaspaces-wiki-jekyll/product_overview/terminology.markdown

 ![term_verbs.jpg](/attachment_files/term_verbs.jpg)
 {% endcolumn %}
 {% column width=70% %}
 A set of methods used to read, write, take, and register for notification on objects that are stored in the space.
 Execute allows sending Tasks to be executed within the space.
-Read and Take critera can be specified via a query or a template (an example object).
+Read and Take criteria can be specified via a query or a template (an example object).
 {% endcolumn %}
 {% endsection %}